Why you should add Iceland to your Indie/RTW trip

 Contrary to its name, Iceland is not a country of frozen tundra that could be cut up and used to keep your soft drink cold.
 After all, only eleven percent of the island is glaciated.
 Hardly enough land to warrant its name.

 - The main attraction is the geography.
-It is home to more fjords, volcanoes, rivers, waterfalls, lakes and other amazing things than your eyes will be able to process.
+It is home to more fjords, volcanoes, rivers, waterfalls, lakes, and other amazing things than your eyes will be able to process.

-- The capital of Reykjavik is an enjoyable city with great nightlife, although it can be insanely expensive too.
+- The capital of Reykjavik is an enjoyable city with great nightlife, although it can be expensive too.

 - If you have the funds, rent a car and drive the Ring Road.

 - Go horseback riding on an Icleandic horse, which are smaller, stockier, and friendlier than horses you've probably ridden in the past.

 - Go scuba diving and see a rift in the Earth, caused by two tectonic plates that are slowly moving apart.

 - Explore moss-covered lava fields on your way to a spelunking adventure in on of the 2000+ caves in the country.

 - If here April-October, go whale watching.